cnerg/cnerg.github.com/community/manual/expectations.md

 consultations.
 It is therefore necessary to establish some regular work-day hours, typically including the middle of the day, when you can generally be found in your office most days of the week.

+### Software/Code Review

+Review of each other's software is an important activity that contributes both to the quality of the software and the development of both the software author and software reviewer.
+Students are expected to regularly review each other's software contributions using their own developing knowledge of programming best practices and algorithm design.

 ### Working with Scientists